Mixed Paella with Chicken, Chorizo, Shrimp and Clams – Was the time put in worth it? Absolutely. It’s an amazing Spanish Mixed Paella recipe!

 -use a whole chicken cut up into pieces or just use chicken drumsticks (I had used chicken thighs which were fine, but I think the crisp drumstick skin and meat would have been better)

-So here is my Spanish Mussell Paella recipe – honestly I have no idea how far off I am from an authentic recipe but if you have one please send it my way!
+So here is my Spanish Mixed Paella recipe – honestly I have no idea how far off I am from an authentic recipe but if you have one please send it my way!

-Spanish paella made from scratch.
+Spanish mixed paella made from scratch with seafood and meat..
 Worth every minute of effort.

 - 2 cups short grain rice